ozcey/career-center-api/README.md

 ### Running on Docker
 * Clone the repository or download the zip file
 * Import the project into IntelliJ IDEA or Eclipse
-* Create .env file in the project directory and put all environment variables defined in docker-compose.yml file to .env
+* Create .env file in the project directory and put all environment variables defined in docker-compose.yml file in .env
 * Navigate to project directory
 * Open terminal
 * Run the following command